hikmatfarhat-ndu/marp-cli-example/concurrency2-slides.md

         leave
         ret
 ```
+---
+### Explanation

-Now consider, say, two threads, one executing ```++var``` and the other ```--var``` with ```var``` initially,
+1. Now consider, say, two threads, one executing ```++var``` and the other ```--var``` with ```var``` initially,
 equal to 4.
-Since the two threads are independent there are many possible sequences of instructions,
+1. Since the two threads are independent there are many possible sequences of instructions,
 __one__ of them is shown below.
-As you can see, the final value of ```var``` in this case is 3.
-Since other
+1. As you can see, the final value of ```var``` in this case is 3.
-sequences are possible, one could get 3,4, or 5 depending which thread finishes first.
-What is worse, if
+1. Other sequences are possible, one could get 3,4, or 5 depending which thread finishes first.
-the two threads are executing in a long loop, for every iteration we might get a different value.
-This is called  a
+1. What is worse, if the two threads are executing in a long loop, for every iteration we might get a different value.
+1. This is called  a __race condition__
-__race condition__ and the part of the code where the shared variable is accesseed is called __critical section__.
-That is why in the previous code we got non consistent results.
+1. the part of the code where the shared variable is accesseed is called __critical section__.
+1. That is why in the previous code we got non consistent results.

+---

 ```
 mov var edx1    # edx1=4
 mov var edx2    # edx2=4